How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 Advantages of Diaphragm Valve

-• You can use them for both throttling and on-off flow applications.
+• You can use the diaphragm valves for both throttling and on-off flow applications.

 • It has many linings due to that; it provides good chemical resistance.